 We're working on identity.
 Britain doesn't have a national identity card scheme, unlike some other countries.
 There's no consistent identifier for the population.
 There's actually a lot of popular resistance to creating such a scheme.
 But in order for people to use government services, they need to be able to make some assertions about where they live, whether they're entitled to manage certain tax affairs, and that kind of thing.
 And we wanted to provide that in a consistent way that made people feel secure.

 So, we've been working with a series of the third parties-- the Post Office, telecoms companies, and a few others-- who already know some of that information about people to build a trusted system that can make assertions on people's behalf.
-It's an approach that's made a big impact around the world, even though at the moment it's still just in a private beta-testing phase.
+It's an approach that's made a big impact around the world, even though at the moment it's still just in a private preview-testing phase.
 Over the course of this year we're going to be rolling that out, and that will be how around 45 million users identify themselves to the British government.

 To pull all of this together, we needed to really look again at how we do technology, which is a hugely broad theme.
 For us, it's about how we deliver those services, but it's also about the 6.7 billion pounds we spend a year on keeping the lights on, and providing tools for our 412,000 staff.